iButcat/golady/docs/index.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/yourusername/github-notify/blob/main/LICENSE) file for details.

+## GitHub API Usage

+This application complies with [GitHub Developer Program](https://docs.github.com/en/developers/overview/github-developer-program) requirements.
+It uses the official GitHub API to retrieve repository information and process webhook events.
+If you encounter any issues or have questions about our API usage, please open an issue on the GitHub repository.